dileepajayakody/FOAFSite/README.md

 owl:sameAs > fise:redirects
 </pre><br/>

+### Running the Indexing Tool and Deploying the FOAF dataset to Stanbol
 Now all the necessary configurations to index and filter a FOAF dataset is done.
 So you can run the indexing tool using below command:<br/>
 <code>java -Xmx1024m -jar  org.apache.stanbol.entityhub.indexing.genericrdf-0.12.0-SNAPSHOT.jar index</code> <br/>